 The important thing to remember in this area is to orient a chatbot’s personality to the target user.
 When Siri and Alexa make jokes, it’s endearing, less so if a chatbot that deals with life support in a hospital does that.
 So, start with thinking about the user and what they want from their interaction with the chatbot.
-After that, you can start to tweak it (using your specific language) so that your chatbot is memorable, unique, and pleasurable to interact with, thus creating a better user experience.
+After that, you can start to tweak it (using your specific language) so that your chatbot is humanized, memorable, unique, and pleasurable to interact with, thus creating a better user experience.

 As technology grows more advanced, chatbots will likely get increasingly human-like, but until then, these steps should be inspiration enough to personalize your chatbot and ensure a unique customer service experience!